Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

     the operation, URI (or scheme), or MIME type you need.
 When you [request an implicit launch](#implicit):

-    1. To determine which application can be launched, the application launcher framework compares the operation, URI, and MIME type conditions.
+    -  To determine which application can be launched, the application launcher framework compares the operation, URI, and MIME type conditions.
-    2. The application launcher framework iterates the application controls of all applications on the device to [find the applications that match](#resolution) the given conditions.
+    -  The application launcher framework iterates the application controls of all applications on the device to [find the applications that match](#resolution) the given conditions.
-    3. If only 1 application is matched for the given conditions, that application is launched.
+    -  If only 1 application is matched for the given conditions, that application is launched.
 If multiple matching applications are found, the application selector is shown and the user can select the proper application.

 <a name="request"></a>
-## Launch Requests
+## Launch requests

 To launch an application with the application control, you must create a launch request.
 You must create an instance of the